usagov/usagov-2021/bin/cloudgov/Readme.md

 bin/cloudgov/space shared-egress
 ```

-All subsequent commands will be targetted towards the choosen space
+All subsequent commands will be targeted towards the choosen space

 ### Build/Deploy

-The process of deploying this application to a hosted environmnet is composed of three steps:
+The process of deploying this application to a hosted environment is composed of three steps:
 1. Building the Container representing a release of the application (bin/cloudgov/container-build)
 2. Pushing the container to a Docker Hub location that can be accessed by CloudGov (bin/cloudgov/container-push)
 3. Deploying the CloudGov App based on the Container (bin/cloudgov/deploy)